 If this happens, be suspicious.
-A thief may have managed to get your health insurance information and use it to receive medical care, leaving you with the bill.
-This is known as medical identity theft.
+A thief may have gotten your health insurance information and used it to receive medical care, leaving you with the bill.
+This is a form of medical identity theft.

 Take action quickly.
-Report the breach to your medical provider and your health insurance company.
+Report the breach to your medical provider and health insurance company.

 Does this problem sound unlikely?
 It’s not.

-“Medical identity fraud is a big problem,” Breyault says.
+“Medical identity fraud is a big problem,” Breyault tells Money Talks News.